February was an insane month for the stock market

 "February will be remembered as the month where fear of unbridled inflation met with valuations well beyond historical norms," said Peter Kenny, senior market strategist at the Global Markets Advisory Group.

 Inflation fears have caused the Dow and S&P 500 to do something they haven't in 11 months: decline.
-Both indexes are on track for their worst month in two years.
+Both indexes had their worst month in two years.

 And yet it took very little time for the market to storm back off the lows as investors, emboldened by the strong economy and soaring profits, jumped into the fray to buy stocks.
 All three major indexes are up again for the year, and the Nasdaq is down just 1% for the month.